pweerd/bigfile/help.md

 Either use the File->Open menu item or drag and drop a file onto the list

-BigFile can open .gz files directly.
+BigFile can open **.zip** and **.gz** files directly.
 The content will be loaded into memory and served from there. gz-files will be loaded via a gzip.exe if found, or via SharpZLib (slower!)

+In case of a zip archive, the largest sub-file will be loaded.
+A dropdown box with the entries from the zip file is shown.
+In the future is should be possible to select a different zip entry from the dropdown...

-The load process is done in the background but regularly sends a partial to the application, to make it possible to view the file before it is completely loaded.
+The load process is done in the background but regularly sends a partial loaded file to the application, to make it possible to view the file before it is completely loaded.

 All background processing can be cancelled by pressing the escape-key, or by clicking in the progress bar.

-##### gzip
+#### gzip

 When the application starts, and no settings are found, a search is done for the presence of a gzip.exe.
 For this, the system path and the appdata folder for the current user are scanned.